2026 Exhibition in Venice

 Frédéric Bruly Bouabré’s work compresses this trajectory of history.
 Born in Côte d’Ivoire, he dedicated his life to safeguarding the oral traditions of his community.
 His invention of the Bété Alphabet was a linguistic innovation and a prophetic system of symbols designed to make memory permanent.
 Bouabré described himself as an artist, recorder, and prophet.
 His alphabet transcends phonetic communication; it serves as a code transmitting the voices of a people to the future.
 Just as writing enabled humanity to inscribe its memory across time, Bouabré’s alphabet operates as a tool that archives and transcends collective consciousness.

-In dialogue with this legacy, Song E Yoon presents her petroglyphic installations as another recording form.
+In dialogue with this legacy, Song E Yoon presents her petroglyph if paintings and installations as another recording form.
 She gathers ancient human symbols and re-inscribes them through lines and luminous marks across walls and space.
 Her work resembles prehistoric carvings, yet it is not a reconstruction of the past.
 Instead, it is a map of journeys across 10,000 years of human history, a constellation of signs that weave together layers of time.
 Lines intersect like star charts; symbols glow within shadow; fragments of characters and mythological figures overlap.
 The result is an environment where past, present, and future appear simultaneously.
 Song’s work, in particular, embodies the symbolic journey toward the North Star.
 For ancient navigators and nomads, Polaris was the fixed point in the heavens, the light that guided direction.

 Her installation revives those ancient journeys toward the star, recalling humanity’s pursuit of orientation and survival.
 She asks through her lines and symbols: “Is it not true that even now, we are still moving toward the North Star?”
 This question is not a metaphor alone but a reminder of humanity’s enduring longing for direction that transcends epochs.